Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 goldfish swimming upside down

 Ever found yourself asking the question, “Why is my goldfish swimming upside down?”
-If you look in your tank only to see this, it doesn’t necessarily mean they’re dead, so don’t flush them just yet!
+If you look in your tank only to see this, it doesn’t necessarily mean they’re dead, so don’t panic them just yet!

-In fact, it’s fairly common for goldfish to end up floating and swimming upside down, but that doesn’t mean it’s normal behavior.
+Unfortunately, it’s fairly common for goldfish to end up floating and swimming upside down, but that doesn’t mean it’s normal behavior.
 Buoyancy problems such as swimming sideways or upside down in their tank is a sure sign that there’s something up with your goldfish.
+This article is going to shed some light on what’s happening and what you can do about it.
+There are few possible reasons, nearly all are down to poor health, but the good news is, it’s pretty much always curable, too. divider1-goldfish-new

 Sick-goldfish-swims-upside-down_M-Production_shutterstock